chladic/gcp/macos_m1_notes.md

 5. Animations you cant switch it off completely

 # Not working and annoying things
-1. Printer didnt work at the beggining, but then out of nothing start working
-2. Check for updates was never finishing first one week of usage.
+1. Check for updates was never finishing first one week of usage.
 Out of nothing was fine
-3. When I enabled firewall whole PC frozed, I needed to restart.
+2. When I enabled firewall whole PC frozed, I needed to restart.
 Random behaviour.
-5. Layout switching is buggy, sometimes works sometimes not
+3. Layout switching is buggy, sometimes works sometimes not
-6. Sometimes key remaping after reboot got to previous state
+4. Sometimes key remaping after reboot got to previous state

 # Advantages over Tuxedo with linux
 1. Touchpad and Mouse gestures are fantastic